Asphalt Legends: Gameplay

-Gameloft announced that the game received an expansion update on July 17, 2024, featuring cross-play compatibility, dynamic lighting for the game's graphic engine, brand new UI and an all-new Singapore track.
-The expansion also changes the title of the game to Asphalt Legends Unite, and the game also released for the PlayStation 4 and PlayStation 5, marking the series' return to the PlayStation consoles since Asphalt: Injection.
-However, Gameloft announced on July 16, 2024, that the Nintendo Switch version of Asphalt Legends Unite initially delayed due to unforeseen circumstances, and later released on August 19, 2024.

-Starting from the Legacy of Speed update (released on 24 July 2025), Gameloft discontinued the Unite branding and retitled the game to Asphalt Legends.
+The game offers five game modes: Career, Multiplayer, Daily Events, Gauntlet, and Seasonal Events (Grand Prix, Starway, Special Event, Spotlight Event, Showroom, and Drive Syndicate), which includes nine race types.

 Reception

-Asphalt Legends was praised for its improved graphics, new lighting effects, and introduction of cross-platform play, private lobbies, and cross-save.
+Asphalt Legends was praised for its improved graphics, new lighting effects, gameplay, and introduction of cross-platform play, private lobbies, and cross-save.
 However, players also criticized blueprint grinding, limited energy refills, and aggressive monetization that made progression feel like pay-to-win.

 Prasad of GSMArena.com wrote: "Visually, Asphalt 9 is stunning and quite possibly the best-looking game on the mobile platform today", while TechCommuters' review stated, "Regardless of the platform you're playing on, the game delivers...With a wide variety of cars, accessories, tracks, and events, you can play this game for a long time without any dull moment."
 Nick Tylwalk of Gamezebo also praised the graphics, but wrote that the "blueprint system can be a mixed bag and there are times when you feel stuck, progression-wise."
 Vishal Mathur of News18 mentioned "every time you run a wheel off the road, the dust that gets thrown up is finely detailed.
 The cars look very realistic too...
 However, it isn't exactly easy to get exotic cars.
 As with most racing games, you start from the bottom of the pyramid and then work your way up.
 In many races, the rewards that you get are blueprints of vehicles.
 You will need to collect the required number of blueprints for the car that you are eyeing before you can unlock it.
 This is slightly difficult, and we feel that element has been added to ensure that players remain active for longer on the game, in the pursuit of their favorite car."

 The game won the award for "Sports Game" at the 2019 Webby Awards.

-Asphalt Legends also won a 2019 Apple Design Awards.
+Asphalt Legends also won a 2019 Apple Design Awards which became the racing game to win the Design Award.